sachiniyer/resume/README.md

 This is my resume

 ## notes
   - GPA version generation.
 I don't like making my GPA public so I create two version.
 Add the `.gpa` file to the root directory with the following info.
+Makefile will still work with or without `.gpa`.
     ```
     NAME1=Bachelors of Science in Computer Science
     GPA1=9.9